Brehon: Decline of Brehon Law

-The gradual decline of Brehon law began during the Norman conquest, it continued to co-exist with an imposed legal system from the 12th century onwards.
-It was only in the middle seventeenth century efforts were made to completely suppress it out of existence in favour of the colonial common law system, which has remained the official legal system right up to the present day.
-In the late 17th century it was deemed a serious criminal offence to be found in possession of old Irish law book and often punishable by transportation to penal servitude.
+The gradual decline of Brehon legal practice began during the Norman conquest, it continued to co-exist with an imposed legal system from the 12th century onwards.

-It was only in the middle 19th century when two scholarly Church of Ireland clergymen named James Henthorn Todd and Charles Graves, a professor of Trinty College, he was the grandfather of another Gaelic scholar Robert Graves persuaded the British Government to set up a Brehon Law Commission in 1852 in order to save the ancient law text.
+It was only in the middle 19th century when two Church of Ireland clergymen, James Henthorn Todd and Charles Graves, asked the British Government to set up a Brehon Law Commission in 1852 in order to save the ancient law text.
 Native Irish Scholars Eugene O'Curry and John O'Donovan were employed by the commission to translate old law manuscripts.

 Brehons had a tradition of providing bardic schools, from pre-Christian times up until middle of the seventeenth century.
 They provided education in Irish language, literature, history and Brehon law.
 These scholarly institutions facilitated up to what amounted to university education.
 They had a history of producing an abundance of Poets and Bard's.
 The imposition of Penal law, Popery Act combined with the first Cromwellian regime saw the suppression of these native educational institutions.
 As a result, secret hedge schools began to appear up until the Penal laws ended.